 - Supports a wide variety of payments

 Your money is at risk.

-5. Coinjar – Best for Storing Your Bitcoin Long-Term
+5. Coinjar – Best Bitcoin Wallet UK for Long-Term Investors

 Coinjar is an online cryptocurrency platform with a phenomenal reputation.
 It is actually the largest digital currency broker in Australia, albeit, it is has entered the UK marketplace.
 You can use Coinjar for several purposes – such as buying and selling Bitcoin.

 You can also use its digital Bitcoin exchange, which allows you to trade cryptocurrencies 24/7.
 Irrespective of whether or not you use the platform to buy cryptocurrencies, Coinjar offers a fully-fledged mobile Bitcoin wallet.
 Once again, the app is available on iOS and Android phones.